-Students with Disabilities: If you have a documented disability and anticipate needing accommodations in this course, please make arrangements to meet with the instructor as soon as possible.
-Also, please request that the Counselor for Students with Disabilities (disabsrv@oregon.uoregon.edu, tel.
-346-1155) send a letter verifying your disability.
-For a list of resources provided by the Office of Disability Services, please see http://ds.uoregon.edu.
+Students Needing Accommodations for Accessibility: If you have a documented disability and anticipate needing accommodations in this course, please make arrangements to meet with the instructor as soon as possible.
+Also, please request that a counselor at the Accessible Education Center (uoaec@uoregon.edu, tel.
+541-346-1155) send a letter verifying your disability.
+For a list of resources provided by the Accessible Education Center, please see http://aec.uoregon.edu.